Selkirk Sport - We Are Pickleball

 A resident of Issaquah, Washington — a mere 30 miles from Bainbridge Island, the birthplace of pickleball — Zwiren first began playing the sport during his middle school gym class.

-In high school, he and his friend purchased wooden paddles and began playing on a local neighborhood court.
+In high school, he and his friend purchased wooden pickleball paddles and began playing on a local neighborhood court.
 At the time, Zwiren was a passionate centerfielder for his high school’s baseball team and pickleball was solely a hobby.

 It wasn’t until the pandemic that he noticed it wasn’t so easy to walk onto his neighborhood courts anymore.